 Yes, the air the vacuum cleaner sucked in can be harmful if released to people surrounding the cleaner.
 After all, the air that the cleaner sucked in has nothing but dirt and grime.
-Moreover, the air contains fine particles that can br detected by the naked eye.
+Moreover, the air contains fine particles that can be detected by the naked eye.

 And, if inhaled in large amounts, the air can cause serious damage to the lungs.
-To prevent all of this, the vacuum cleaner has passes the air through one or more fine filters.
+To prevent all of this, the vacuum cleaner has passed the air through one or more fine filters.
 The filters remove fine particles and almost all of the dust before venting the air to the other side.

-The filter is usually a HEPA (High Efficiency Particulate Arresting).
+The filter is usually a HEPA (High-Efficiency Particulate Arresting).
 Now the air can be breathed again once filtered through a HEPA filter.

 The power of a vacuum cleaner not just depends on the power of an electric motor, but also depends on the size of the intake port.
 The intake part sucks up the dirt.
 The smaller the size of the intake, the more suction power is generated.